fg-inet/MMSys2020_Informed-Access-Network-Selection/README.md

 Note: If you have multiple runs in data/, you may want to explicitly select the run(s) to plot or compute data for, e.g., to only compute data for the first run, you must execute ``./stallings.R 1 1`` (start with the first run and only compute data for this one run).
 To plot data for the first four runs, execute ``./plot_qoe.R 1 4``

+To compute and plot MOS values using the CQM model instead, do the following.

+Note: This required Matlab.

+1. (Similar to above) In performance-test/video/eval (either on the VM or on your own machine with this repository checked out), execute ``./stallings.R`` to compute stall events and durations.

+2. Run ``prepare_cqm_data.py`` to compute the initial delays, segment quality arrays and arrays of stallings and stalling durations, which are required as input to the [CQM model](https://github.com/TranHuyen1191/CQM).

+3. Use the Matlab scripts ``read_my_csv.m`` and the scripts in the CQM repository to compute the actual QoE values.

+4. Run ``cqm_heatmap.R`` to produce heatmaps.

 ## Structure of the Dataset Used in the Paper